 Just outside the Monorail Station, you can find fun collectible pins that you can buy and trade with others to grow your collection.

 Step into this dazzling store with impressive LEGO displays, a Pick-a-Brick Wall and play areas to shop for your next LEGO set.
-(Play areas may be closed due to COVID-19.)
+The LEGO Store has been under refurbishment.
+It has a refreshed interior, and work is beginning on new sculptures for the exterior.

 Lovepop